dalguete/githooks/README.md

 hooks will be preserved, but will live in a more appropriate place.

 # INSTALL (it's quick)
-Clone this repo and store it in a folder named **.githooks** next to *.git* folder, so *code* and *trackedhooks* can travel with your repo.
+Clone this repo and store it in a folder named **.githooks** *(note the dot at the beggining)* next to *.git* folder, so *code* and *trackedhooks* can travel with your repo.
 Any other place works too, as long as that is inside the repo.

-For convenience, **$PATH** in your local should be adapted to enable access to the executable file, here delivered.
+For convenience, **$PATH** in your local should be adapted to enable access the exec files (bin), here delivered.

 # GENERATED STRUCTURE
 By default git only handles one hook file per repo.
 With this solution, you'll